-2.2.
-Measures
+2.2 Measures

-2.2.1.
-Online Edwards compulsive buying scale Revised- Adapted

-(ECBS-R; [27]) is a 16-item self-report questionnaire measuring compulsive online buying.
-Each item is rated on a 5-point Likert scale (1 = never, 5 = very often), with a total score from 16 to 80.
+2.2.1 Online Edwards Compulsive Buying Scale Revised- Adapted (ECBS-R; Maraz et al., 2015) is a 16-item self-report questionnaire measuring compulsive online buying.
+Each item is rated on a 5-point Likert scale (1 = never; 5 = very often), with a total score from 16-80.
 Higher scores indicate greater online compulsive buying, with a cut off score of 42 indicating the individual can be classified as a compulsive buyer.
-The internal consistency (Cronbach α) for the present sample was 0.897.
+The internal consistency (Cronbach $\alpha$ ) for the present sample was .897.

-2.2.2.
-Hypersensitive narcissism scale

-(HSNS; Hendin & Cheek, 1997) is a 10-item self-report questionnaire used to assess vulnerable narcissism.
-Each item is rated on a 5-point Likert scale (1 = strongly disagree; 5 = strongly agree).
-The scores range from 10 to 50, with higher scores indicating higher levels of vulnerable narcissism.
-Cronbach α was 0.759 in the current study.
+2.2.2 Hypersensitive Narcissism Scale (HSNS; Hendin & Cheek, 1997) is a 10-item selfreport questionnaire used to assess vulnerable narcissism.
+Each item is rated on a 5-point Likert scale ( $1 = strongly \, disagree; 5 = strongly \, agree$ ).
+The scores range from 10-50, with higher scores indicating higher levels of vulnerable narcissism.
+Cronbach $\alpha$ was .759 in the current study.

-2.2.3.
-Anxiety sensitivity Index-3

-(ASI-3; [28]) is an 18-item self-report questionnaire measuring the tendency to fear anxiety and arousal-related symptomology.
-Each item is rated on a 5-point Likert scale (0 = strongly disagree, to 4 = strongly agree), with a total score from 0 to 62.
+2.2.3 Anxiety Sensitivity Index-3 (ASI-3; Taylor et al., 2007) is an 18-item self-report questionnaire measuring the tendency to fear anxiety and arousal-related symptomology.
+Each item is rated on a 5-point Likert scale ( $0 = strongly \ disagree$ , to $4 = strongly \ agree$ ), with a total score from 0-62.
 Higher scores indicate greater anxiety.
-Cronbach α was 0.892 for the current study.
+Cronbach $\alpha$ was .892 for the current study.

-2.2.4.
-Social media use
+2.2.4 Social Media Use.
 Social media use was gauged through emailed screenshots of participants usage from the past week.
 Most participants owned an iPhone, so their average weekly screentime could easily be found in their 'Settings' application.
 Owners of other smartphones were asked to download an application called 'YourHour' to record their screentime.
 This gave the use time.
 It could also be used to classify the users as primarily textual (if their main usage was for Twitter, Reddit), or primarily visual users (if their main usage was Facebook, Instagram, TokTok).

-2.3.
-Procedure
+2.3 Procedure

 Advertisements were placed on social media sites, to which participants could respond.
 This took them to a site giving details of the study, and a consent form.
 Consenting took participants to the online survey, comprising three questionnaires, and demographic questions.
 They were then asked to upload and send a screen shot of their social media use times from their device for the last week.
-Data collection occurred during July-September 2021.
+Data collection occurred during July-September, 2021.